The Port Region is vulnerable to both natural and technological hazards.

-JNPT has approached IRS for carrying out a Disaster Management Plan (DMP) within its port area.
+JNPT has approached IRS for carrying out Disaster Management Plan (DMP) within their port area.

-The objective of this project work is the Preparation of DMP as per the NDMA suggested structure.
+The objective of this project work is Preparation of DMP as per NDMA suggested structure.

-The Risk assessment in this project covers consequences due to accidents only and does not address the deliberate acts of damage.
+The Risk assessment in this project covers consequences due to accidents only and does not address deliberate act of damage.

 The methodology/procedure used for the project is as follows: